localstack/docs/content/en/user-guide/aws/elastic-compute-cloud/index.md

 $ curl -H "x-aws-ec2-metadata-token: <TOKEN>" -v http://169.254.169.254/latest/meta-data/
 {{< /command >}}

+Currently a limited set of [metadata categories](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/instancedata-data-categories.html) are implemented.
+If you would like support for more metadata categories, please make a feature request on [GitHub](https://github.com/localstack/localstack/issues/new/choose).

 {{< alert title="Note" >}}
-IPv6 endpoint is currently not supported.
+IMDS IPv6 endpoint is currently not supported.
 {{< /alert >}}

 ## Resource Browser